-Switching to the new area allocation method has negligible impact on mortality statistics down to local authority level.
-However, the new method improves comparability of mortality statistics for subnational areas over time.
+Switching to the new area allocation method had negligible impact on mortality statistics down to local authority level.
+However, the new method improved comparability of mortality statistics for subnational areas over time.

-Table 3: Number of deaths of non-residents registered in England and Wales, 2012 to 2016
+Table 3: Number of deaths of non-residents registered in England and Wales 2013 to 2017

 |Source: Office for National Statistics|